 INTERNATIONAL CRIMINAL COURT

-Despite the fact that Turkey does not recognize the Rome Statute, the Turkey Tribunal continues the preparations to present a comprehensive report to the ICC in early 2022, considering the fact that the ICC’s jurisdiction is established in terms of crimes such as enforced disappearance, imprisonment, and torture committed by state officials affiliated with the Erdogan regime in countries party to the Statute
+Despite the fact that Turkey does not recognize the Rome Statute, the Turkey Tribunal presented a comprehensive report to the ICC on February 9, 2023, considering the fact that the ICC’s jurisdiction is established in terms of crimes such as enforced disappearance, imprisonment, and torture committed by state officials affiliated with the Erdogan regime in countries party to the Statute

 The Turkey Tribunal (The Tribunal) is an Opinion Tribunal.
 It is neither a regular court subject to a State’s judicial system, nor a court established by a Treaty or an international organisation.
 It is a Tribunal established by civil society and serves as an instrument and platform to give recognition, visibility and a voice to people who allegedly suffer(ed) violations of their fundamental rights.